-The Mechatronics Certificate will provide detailed knowledge of machining, electrical and electronic theory as it applies to the latest technologies and skills required by manufacturers.
-Students will learn installation, troubleshooting and maintenance for all types of electromechanical and manufacturing machinery.
+The Mechatronics certificate will prepare you to work in today's advanced manufacturing industry.
+Learn about machining, electrical and electronic theory as it applies to the latest technologies and skills required by manufacturers.
+You will learn installation, troubleshooting and maintenance for all types of electromechanical and manufacturing machinery.